HomeResourcesBlogFour ways to reduce your fleet maintenance costs

 • Deliver automatic engine diagnostic alerts to help you reduce costly roadside repairs.

-• Let you track exact vehicle speed, location and engine performance to improve negative driving habits that promote vehicle wear and tear.
+• Let you track exact vehicle speed, location and engine performance to reduce negative driving habits that promote vehicle wear and tear.

 • Help you maintain accurate records to better predict vehicle maintenance costs, keep maintenance schedules up to date and make smart, informed decisions about when to replace aging, inefficient vehicles.